Frequently asked questions (FAQs)

 Take plenty of water with you, and you can purchase more along the way from our rail trail partners.

-You can fill your water bottle at the refill stations located at Murwillumbah Railway Station, Burringbar and Mooball.
+On the Tweed section, you can fill your water bottle at the refill stations located at Murwillumbah Railway Station, Burringbar and Mooball.
+The Tweed has safe and great tasting drinking water directly from the tap.

 Existing public toilets include: